ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

 1. Fork the Guestbook user interface repository https://github.com/IBM-Bluemix/serverless-guestbook to your public GitHub.
 2. Modify **docs/guestbook.js** and replace the value of **apiUrl** with the route given by API Connect.
-3. Commit the modified file.
+3. Commit the modified file to your forked repository.
 4. In the Settings page of your repository, scroll to **GitHub Pages**, change the source to **master branch /docs folder** and Save.
 5. Access the public page for your repository.
 6. You should see the "test" guestbook entry created earlier.